Ten-line usage example¶

 We also use a query parameter, ‘startPeriod’, to limit the scope of the data returned along the ‘TIME_PERIOD’ dimension.

-The query returns a data message (Python object of DataMessage
+The query returns a data message (Python object of DataMessage) containing the data set:

 In [6]: dm = estat.data(